Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 IN KING JESUS.

 by – Stuart H. Pouliot

 November 20, 2016

-be saved, all the ends of the earth; for I am God, and there is no other.
-(Isaiah 45.21-22 NASB) "But the LORD is
+and be saved, all the ends of the earth; for I am God, and there is no other.
+(Isaiah 45:21-22 NASB) "But the

-in His holy temple.
+LORD is in His holy temple.
 Let all the earth be silent before Him."
-(Habakkuk 2.20 NASB)
+(Habakkuk 2:20 NASB)

 Definitely, two camps have emerged during and from this election.
-How many are in each camp and how deep each
+How many are in each camp and how deep they

 According to some exit polls, high numbers of white, born-again Christians (evangelicals), along with a majority of